abeland/abeland.github.io/_posts/2017-09-04-simple-rails-setup.markdown

 ## 1. Set up autoloading of `lib/`

-You throw a bunch of junk into `lib/` only find Rails complaining about `uninitialized constant`(s) and such.
+You throw a bunch of junk into `lib/` only to find Rails complaining about `uninitialized constant`(s) and such.
 I just tell Rails to autoload everything in `lib/`:

 ```